benjaminrobira/ModelZoochoryCognition/README.md

   - 6: the script that processes the output of simulations 1 to 5
   - 7a, b, c: The scripts that run the simulation for other questions (change of movement rule, distance competition, ...)
   - 8: the script that processes the output of simulations 7
+  - 9: the script to estimate the variation of fruiting dates at the beginning/end of the simulation

 ## [:file_folder: **LaunchCluster**](Scripts/LaunchCluster) Launch Cluster